jeremenichelli/personal-site/posts/2017-11-01-are-we-done-mutating-the-dom.md

 ---
-title: Are we done mutating the&nbsp;DOM?
+title: Are we done mutating the DOM?
 excerpt: I've heard a lot of times about the DOM being slow or a bad interface model.
 I disagree with most of these kind of statements.
 ---